 Children are fast learners and can begin practicing good oral hygiene habits at an early age.

 But even with regular flossing and brushing, it is still difficult to clean the tiny grooves on the chewing surfaces of some teeth.
-Doctors Jenkins and LeBlanc recommend using dental sealants for kids as an effective and practical solution to help keep teeth cavity-free.
+Our doctors at LeBlanc and Associates recommend using dental sealants for kids as an effective and practical solution to help keep teeth cavity-free.

 What are dental sealants?